Matsukata Masayoshi: Later life

 Matsukata successively held offices as president of the Japanese Red Cross Society, privy councillor, gijokan, member of the House of Peers, and Lord Keeper of the Privy Seal of Japan.
 Later, he was given the title of prince and genrō.

-In 1902 he visited USA and Europe.
+In 1902 he visited US and Europe.
 He arrived in London from New York in late April.
 During his stay, he was received in audience by King Edward VII at Buckingham Palace on 2 May 1902, and received an honorary degree from the University of Oxford the following month.
 In July he visited Vienna and St Petersburg before returning to Japan.